premchander-revature/interviewquestions/DDL.md

 ------

-26.In Which of the following below querie used to add a column in a table which is already created?
+26.Which of the following query is used to add a column in a table which is already created?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)